Deals move without structure, stages are skipped, and visibility breaks down. This leads to unreliable forecasts and inconsistent sales execution.

 Next steps and related resources

-- CRM Pipeline Problems
+CRM Pipeline Problems.

 Frequently asked questions

-Can this prevent deals from skipping stages?
+- Can this prevent deals from skipping stages?

-What happens to inactive deals?
+Yes, all transitions are enforced and validated. - What happens to inactive deals?

-Can this work with any CRM?
+They are flagged, escalated, and controlled until resolved or closed. - Can this work with any CRM?

 Why Alltomate